UniversalDependencies/UD_Sanskrit-UFAL/README.md

 # Introduction

+Annotation of this treebank started as a student internship project at ÚFAL, Faculty of Mathematics and Physics, Charles University, Prague.

 The Sanskrit text is also available from Wikisource and from the Sanskrit Documents website; note however that the exact wording at these sources sometimes differs.